Nikon D7100 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D7100 and the A7R III have been discontinued, but can regularly be found used on eBay.
 The D7100 was replaced by the Nikon D7200, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.